azurecitadel/azurecitadel.github.io/workshops/vdc/lab2.md

 **4)** Use 'M1crosoft123' as the shared key.
 Select 'OK' to complete the connection.

-**5)** Repeat the process for the other VPN gateway (OnPrem-gw), but reverse the first and second gateways when creating the connection (name the connection 'OnPrem2Hub').
+**5)** Repeat the process for the other VPN gateway (OnPrem-vpn-gw), but reverse the first and second gateways when creating the connection (name the connection 'OnPrem2Hub').

-**6)** Under the resource group *VDC-OnPrem* navigate back to the *OnPrem-gw* virtual network gateway resource and then click 'Connections'.
+**6)** Under the resource group *VDC-OnPrem* navigate back to the *OnPrem-vpn-gw* virtual network gateway resource and then click 'Connections'.
 You should see a successful VPN connection between the OnPrem and Hub VPN gateways.

 **Note:** It may take a few minutes before a successful connection is shown between the gateways.